-The reactive capability curve for each unit on the ERCOT System shall be submitted to ERCOT containing the most limiting elements for the leading and lagging reactive output.
-The limiting factors such as under-excitation limiters, over-excitation limiters, ambient temperature limitations across the

-MW range of the unit at the unit terminals or any other factor that limits the reactive output of the unit and is verifiable through engineering calculations or testing may be produced on the corrected reactive capability curve.
+The reactive capability curve for each unit on the ERCOT System shall be submitted to ERCOT through the Market Information System (MIS) Certified Area and must contain the most limiting elements for the leading and lagging reactive output.
+The limiting factors such as under-excitation limiters, over-excitation limiters, ambient temperature limitations across the MW range of the unit at the unit terminals or any other factor that limits the reactive output of the unit and is verifiable through engineering calculations or testing may be produced on the corrected reactive capability curve.
 The corrected reactive capability curve establishes the Corrected Unit Reactive Limits (CURL) at the unit terminals that ERCOT Planning and ERCOT Operations will use for their studies.
-ERCOT Operations, after reviewing the updated curves and checking them for reasonableness, will forward copies to the Steady State Working Group (SSWG) for use in modeling such capability in the ERCOT transmission planning cases.
+ERCOT Operations, after reviewing the updated curves and checking them for reasonableness, will forward copies to the Steady State Working Group (SSWG).
+The SSWG members shall have ten Business Days to provide ERCOT Operations any comments regarding updated curves.
+If appropriate, the SSWG shall use the updated curves in modeling such capability in the ERCOT transmission planning cases.
 If ERCOT finds the submitted CURL unreasonable, ERCOT will follow Section 3.5, ERCOT Implementation.